Interactive Explanation with Varying Level of Details in an Explainable Scientific Literature Recommender System: RIMA application

-In this work, we focus on recommending scientific publications and leveraging explanatory visualizations to provide interactive explanations with varying level of details.
-To conduct our study, we designed explanations with three different levels of detail (basic, intermediate, advanced) and implemented them in the transparent Recommendation and Interest Modeling Application (RIMA), a content-based RS that produces on-demand content-based explanations \cite{guesmi_input_2021, chatti2022more,guesmi2021demand,guesmi2022if}.
-The user interest models in RIMA are automatically inferred from users’ publications.
-Based on these inferred interest models, the recommendation engine provides scientific publication recommendations.
-The top five interests (based on their weights) are initially used as input for the recommendation process.
-For obtaining the candidate publications, we use the semantic scholar API to fetch publications that contain, or are related to, one or more user interests that are used as input for the recommendation.
-We then apply an unsupervised keyphrase extraction algorithm on the fetched publications to extract keywords from the title and the abstract text.
-In order to compare the similarity between the user interests and the candidate publications, we use word embedding techniques to generate vector representations of the user interest model and the recommended publications.
-After getting the two embedding representations (i.e., interest model embedding and publication embedding), we calculate the cosine similarity between them in order to obtain a semantic similarity score.
+For obtaining the candidate publications, we use the semantic scholar API to fetch publications that contain, or are related to, one or more user interests, which serve as input for the recommendation system.
+We then apply \textit{SingleRank} \citep{singlerank}, an unsupervised keyphrase extraction algorithm, on the fetched publications to extract keywords from the title and the abstract text.
+After that, we represent the user's interest model and the keyphrases extracted from the collected publications as embedding vectors.
+For this purpose, we used the sentence transformer model \textit{msmarco-distilbert-base-tas-b}\footnote{https://huggingface.co/sentence-transformers/msmarco-distilbert-base-tas-b} to extract semantic representations of users models and candidate publications, enabling us to measure and capture the semantic similarity between them.
+We used the cosine similarity measure to obtain a semantic similarity score.
 The top ten similar publications will be then recommended to the user.
-Initially, publications with a semantic similarity score above a threshold of 40\% will be displayed to the user.
+Initially, publications exceeding a 40\% semantic similarity threshold are presented to the user.